Lab: Brute-forcing a stay-logged-in cookie

 Examine this cookie in the Inspector panel and notice that it is Base64-encoded.
 Its decoded value is

 wiener:51dc30ddc473d43a6011e9ebba6ca770.
 Study the length and character set of this string and notice that it could be an MD5 hash.
 Given that the plaintext is your username, you can make an educated guess that this may be a hash of your password.
 Hash your password using MD5 to confirm that this is the case.
 We now know that the cookie is constructed as follows:

 In Burp Intruder, add a payload position to the

 stay-logged-incookie and add your own password as a single payload.

 Under "Payload processing", add the following rules in order.
 These rules will be applied sequentially to each payload before the request is submitted.

+When the attack is finished, the lab will be solved.
 Notice that only one request returned a response containing